szldmgy/BlackBoxOptimizer/readme.md

 Weclome to BlaBoO!

-BlaBoO is a leightweight optimization framework, that in current state aims to help user to optimize, or test the widest range of algorithms one wants to run.
+BlaBoO is a leightweight optimization framework, that in current state aims to help user to optimize, or test the widest range of algorithms one may want to run.

 Install BlaBoO
 --------------